steveliles/implicit-futures/README.markdown

 .. pushing an object through makeAsync would wrap it in a proxy which automagically fulfils some or all of its methods via the PromissoryService (and hence with implicit futures).

+Deciding which methods to asyncify might be guided by annotations - @Async/NotAsync? @Promissable? @ComputationallyIntensive?

+## Cautionary Note

+Java is not Erlang.
+Java threads are pretty heavy-weight.
+There is overhead entailed by context-switching.
+You do not want to go making every single method of every single class return implicit futures just because you can - exercise judgement and return futures only when appropriate.

 ## Current Implementation

 The only current implementation of PromissoryService uses dynamic proxying.
 This has some downsides: